sujay-chandekar/sujay-chandekar/README.md

 - 👋 Hi, I’m @sujay-chandekar
-- 👀 I’m interested in coding and AI
+- 👀 I’m interested in coding and python , django , frontend devlopment.
-- 🌱 I’m currently learning html css js
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...